AnkitSangode/Langchain-Practice/README.md

 ## An AI agent is an LLM powered system that can autonomously think,decide and take action using external tools or APIs to achieve a goal.

+## Toolkit

+- A toolkit is just a collection (bundle) of related tools that serves a common purpose-  packaged together for convenience and resuability.